Jpatt6899/VBA-challenge/README.md

 Hello!

-This Repository contains code to create a summary table of each stock typeschanges for a given year.
-Its contains 1 year per sheet, with 3 years total.
+This Repository contains code to create a summary table of each stocks changes for a given year.
+This code can move acroos mutiple sheets.
 The summary table includes:
 -Ticker Name
 -Yearly Change